awsloth/adventOfCode/README.md

 ### Starting a day

-Run the command `python startDay.py <year> <day>`, where year and day will default to the current date if not inputted.
+Run the command `python startDay.py -y=<year> -d=<day>`, where year and day will default to the current day/year if not inputted.
 This will then create the corresponding folder and files to solve the days problem.
 It will also make a copy of the input in `input.txt` and create a blank `test.txt` file to input test data into.

 ### Running code